Now Playing at the Alameda Theatre & Cineplex: Showtimes and Movie List

 |Sept 29 & 30||The Seven Year Itch (1955)|

 |Nov 10 & 11||A Raisin in the Sun (1961)|

 Tickets are available at the Alameda Theatre's Box Office in advance or on day of show.

-Save up to 50% on special discount Ticket Packs of 4 or 8 classic movie tickets -- any 8 movies for $40, any 4 movies for $25.
+Save up to 50% on special discount Ticket Packs of 8 classic movie tickets -- choose any 8 movies for $44.
 Share with a friend, come as a group, or give as a gift.
 Ticket Packs NEVER EXPIRE and are valid for any classic film in this series or future classic series.
-(Regular walk-up price is $7.75)
+(Single ticket prices are $8-$11)

 For current movie listings and show times, go to www.alamedatheatres.com/schedule.